yumc-afk/vllm/docs/source/features/quantization/fp8.md

 :::{warning}
 Currently, we load the model at original precision before quantizing down to 8-bits, so you need enough memory to load the whole model.
 :::
+## DeepSeek-V3 Weight Scale Naming

+DeepSeek-V3 checkpoints store the scaling factors for FP8 weights in inverted form (1/scale) and expect these values under the parameter name `weight_scale_inv`.
+In vLLM, the loader preserves this naming so that the inverse scale can be passed directly to the CUDA kernels.
+Other models may store the regular scale ("weight_scale") instead.
+When converting checkpoints or authoring custom models, ensure the correct name is used for the chosen format.